 Concrete temperature monitoring becomes more critical in cold weather as low temperatures decrease the rate of strength development during curing.
 That is why ensuring optimal curing conditions for your element is critical, especially during extreme weather conditions.
 The hydration process can be drastically impacted if freshly placed concrete is exposed to temperatures that are too high or too low, compromising the strength development of a mix design.
-Furthermore, if the temperature differentials are too high, thermal cracking can occur.
-By closely monitoring temperature variances in your concrete element during curing you will ensure that the strength, quality, and durability of your structure is acceptable.
+Furthermore, if the temperature differentials are too high, thermal cracking in concrete can occur.
+By closely monitoring temperature variances in your concrete element during curing you will ensure that the strength, quality, and durability of your structure are acceptable.

 How Do Thermal Cracks Form?

 Thermal cracking occurs when the tensile stress of the concrete exceeds its tensile strength.
 In more basic terms, differences in temperature between the core of the concrete and its surface can lead to thermal cracks.

 Additionally, as cement mixes with water, a chemical reaction called hydration occurs, generating heat.
 In this process, the heat is trapped inside the core and cannot escape quickly enough.
 As a result, the core continues to get warmer while the surface cools.